faros-ai/airbyte-connectors/README.md

 # Releasing

-## Publish CDK to NPM
+We use GitHub Actions to automatically create a corresponding tag, publish the packages to [NPM](https://www.npmjs.com) and push Docker images to [Docker Hub](https://hub.docker.com/u/farosai).

-To publish the CDK package to [NPM](https://www.npmjs.com), run `npm run bump` from the root of the repository.
+1. Run `npm run bump` from the root of the repository.
 You will be prompted with a list of version increments to choose from (patch, minor, major, etc).
-Choose the desired increment, then commit and push the changed files.
-GitHub will automatically create a corresponding tag and publish the CDK to NPM once the changed files are merged to the main branch.
+Choose the desired increment.
+2. Commit and push the changed files into a branch, then open a PR into the main branch.

-## Publish Connector Docker images
+3. Once the PR is approved and merged, [the release workflow](https://github.com/faros-ai/airbyte-connectors/actions/workflows/release.yml) is triggered.

-Connector Docker images are automatically published to Docker Hub after updates to the main branch.
-They are tagged by the version listed in the connector's `package.json`.
-If the connector is updated without incrementing the version, GitHub will **NOT** overwrite the existing image in Docker Hub.
+**Note:** If a connector is updated without incrementing the version, the release workflow will **NOT** overwrite the existing package/image.